“It’s for your own good”: Can a punishment truly be altruistic?

-"Economics is the science that studies human behavior as a relationship between ends and scarce means that can be used in different ways."
-This is how British economist Lionel Robbins of the London School of Economics characterized the subject of economics in a famous 1932 text.
-Although some experiments are relatively old, such as questions about risk, "behavioral" economics remains a fairly recent field of study.
-This may seem paradoxical in light of this canonical definition.
-Nevertheless, it was recognized in particular with the Nobel Prize in Economics awarded to Daniel Kahneman and Vernon Smith in 2002.
+“Economics is the science that studies human behavior as the relationship between ends and scarce means that can be used in various ways.”
+This is how the British economist Lionel Robbins of the London School of Economics defined the subject matter of economics in a famous 1932 essay.
+Although some experiments date back quite a long time—such as research on risk—so-called “behavioral” economics remains a relatively recent field of study.
+This may seem paradoxical in light of that canonical definition.
+Nevertheless, it gained widespread recognition, particularly with the Nobel Prize in Economics awarded to Daniel Kahneman and Vernon Smith in 2002.

 Marc Willinger, University of Montpellier and David Masclet, University of Rennes 1

-The following year, an article was published in Nature, which has since been widely cited, based on the work of Swiss economists Ernst Fehr and Urs Fischbacher.
+The following year, a widely cited article was published in *Nature*, the result of research by Swiss economists Ernst Fehr and Urs Fischbacher.
 Their idea?
-Cooperation within our society is essentially based on a mechanism of "altruistic punishment."
-Where individuals, whom economists refer to as "free riders," can benefit from the efforts of their fellow citizens without having to contribute themselves, the threat of punishment by those who cooperate seems sufficient to deter such behavior.
-But if punishment comes at a cost and brings no benefit to the individual who decides to carry it out, how can the mechanism work?
-Who will take the initiative to punish?
+Cooperation within our society is based primarily on a mechanism of “altruistic punishment.”
+Where individuals—those economists call “free riders”—can benefit from the efforts of their fellow citizens without having to pitch in, the threat that those who cooperate can carry out seems sufficient to deter such behavior.
+But if imposing a sanction entails a cost and yields no benefit to the individual who decides to do so, how can the mechanism work?
+Who will take the initiative to impose the sanction?

-The laboratory experiment conducted by these two economists and described in this second episode by Marc Willinger (University of Montpellier) and David Masclet (University of Rennes 1) shows that cooperation does indeed occur when sanctions are imposed.
-These sanctions seem to be based on the anger of the cooperating individual when they realize that not everyone is behaving virtuously.
-If the decision to punish is aimed at calming a negative emotional state, is the term "altruistic punishment" still relevant?
-In any case, this seems to stray somewhat from the image of a parent punishing their child with the classic argument: "It's for their own good"...![]()
+The laboratory experiment conducted by these two economists and described in this second episode by Marc Willinger (University of Montpellier) and David Masclet (University of Rennes 1) shows that cooperation occurs precisely where there is a penalty.
+This penalty appears to stem from the anger of the cooperating individual upon realizing that not everyone is behaving virtuously.
+If the decision to punish is thus aimed at calming a negative emotional state, is the term “altruistic punishment” still relevant?
+In any case, this seems to diverge somewhat from the image of a parent who punishes their child with the classic argument: “It’s for their own good”…![]()

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.